pwerken/va-void/README.md

    `./bin/cake migrations seed`

+## Update

+1. `./bin/cake backup export`
+   * Make a backup of your data.
+2. `git pull`
+   * Retrieves the latest code
+3. `composer update`
+   * Installs/updates package dependencies.
+   * This is required if `composer.json` was modified, otherwise it is still recommended.
+4. `./bin/cake migrations migrate`
+   * Updates the database table structure(s).
+5. `./bin/cake backup export`
+   * Optionaly: create a backup before resuming regular usage/operations.

 ## Database backups

 Database backups can be listed, exported and imported using the CLI.
 * `./bin/cake backup` lists all the database backups present.
-* `./bin/cake backup export` will created a new backup file.
+* `./bin/cake backup export [description]` will created a new backup file.
-* `./bin/cake backup import` Import a backup (or any other) sql file.
+* `./bin/cake backup import <file>` Import a backup (or any other) sql file.

-This tool uses the commandline mysql and mysqldump commands.
+This tool uses the commandline mysql and mysqldump commands internally.
-The created files are stored in `backups/` folder.
+The created backup files are stored in the `backups/` folder.

 **Warning**: old backups might not be compatible with newer tables structures.
+It is possible to use `cake migrations` to revert to an earlier database structure.
+Don't forget to save your data / make a backup before doing this!